agm1981/Sample-Work/README.md

   tail + or => tailor;
   we + aver => weaver;

-  Work was done in a factory pattern, as the test was asking about extensibility
+  Work was done in a factory pattern, as the test was asking about extensibility.

+  Added a simple GetEnumerable Overload that during a test i failed to complete...
+Shame on me.
+Next day. five minutes to complete